richpauloo/beautiful-jekyll/research.md

 *click on the picture to view the project*

 ***
-## Regional-Scale Groundwater Quality Management Modeling in Closed Hydrologic Basins
+## Anthropogenic Basin Closure and Groundwater Salinization: An Unrecognized Threat to Water Quality Sustainability

 Across the word, closed hydrologic basins form when basin outflow exceeds inflow and predominantly exits via evapotranspiration, leading to a subsequent accumulation of dissolved solids, and a decline in groundwater quality.
 Examples include the Dead Sea (Israel/Joran), the Great Salt Lake (Utah, USA), and Mono Lake (California, USA).
 Groundwater pumping and irrigation in agriculturally intensive regions of the world is closing basins, with unexplored consequences on groundwater quality and the energy required to halt or desalinate these resources.
 This research examines regional groundwater quality decline due to closed basin salinization in the Tulare Basin of California's Central Valley.

 Question: